JonathanCrossland/rev76/README.md

 ![logo](rev76.png)

-Rev76 is a project to create a range of sim racing tools.
+Rev76 is a project to create a range of sim racing tools starting with some basic widgets.

 The widgets are used here in the streams.